tillfurger/stock_vs_gdp/README.md

 - Import of data, both raw and processed

-- Generation of tables which can be directly imported to latex
+- Generation of tables which can be directly imported to Latex

 - Connect Overleaf to Github